 Without sleep, you can’t perform at your best and you’ll be more prone to injuries that affect your physical output.

 7. Sleep Loss Makes Your Blood Sugar Spike

-When you don’t get enough sleep your insulin gets out of whack and blood glucose levels spike.
+When you don’t get enough sleep, insulin release becomes out of whack and blood glucose levels spike.

-When there is too much glucose in your blood, it increases your chance of developing type-II diabetes.
+When there’s too much glucose in your blood, it raises your risk of developing type-II diabetes.